Review Timelines & Processes

 Determinations of Non Human Subjects Research (NHSR)

 If you are uncertain whether your project requires IRB oversight, please submit a NHSR request.
-Trained IRB staff will examine whether the project meets the definition of “research” involving “human subjects.”
+This is the only way the IRB can tell you whether a project requires a protocol.
+Trained IRB members will examine whether the project meets the definition of “research” involving “human subjects.”
 If it does, you will be directed to file an appropriate protocol.
 If it does not, you will be given documentation supporting the determination.
-This is the only way the IRB can tell you whether a project requires a protocol.
-No determinations can be made over the phone, via email, or otherwise, though staff are happy to share unofficial advice.
+No determinations can be made over the phone, via email, or otherwise, though from time to time, staff might be willing to share informal advice.

 |Meeting Date||Submission Deadline|